-As an International student at CalCC, you will experience a rewarding balance of culture, education and belonging, whether you are here for a short stay (one week up to three months) or as a longer term “visa” student.
+International students at CalCC, experience a rewarding balance of culture, education and belonging, whether they are here for a short stay (one week up to three months) or as a longer term “visa” student.
 Students who are here for eight weeks or longer wear the CalCC uniform (purchase is optional for less than eight week stays) and quickly become a part of the fabric of our friendly College.
 At CalCC, International students are welcomed and engaged as locals, and ESL and cultural support is provided individually.

 Non-visa (i.e. tourist visa) programs – such as Study Tours or short-term curriculum class placements – and longer-term students alike are provided with qualified and experienced tutors, excellent homestay arrangements and can take comfort that the College has a suite of policies and protocols tailored to the interests and wellbeing of ESL speakers.
 CalCC has been CRICOS registered since 1995.